Develop these skills and learn the lead guitar like a pro!

 What I will suggest to you is the way of the pacifist.

-Not only because I hate violence, but also because I believe it’s the one that makes most sense.
+Not only because I hate violence, but also because I believe it’s the best way to improve your guitar playing skills.

-Aside the musical puritanism, being able to read guitar tabs but not standard notation, has one major problem: What about the rhythm?
+Aside from the musical puritanism, being able to read guitar tabs but not standard notation has one major problem: what about the rhythm?

 You can exactly locate which note you need on the fretboard using guitar tabs, but for how long are you going to hold that note before you go to the next?

-Some guitar tabs come with their own version of rhythmic notation, that makes it easy to understand for how long you should hold the note.
+Some guitar tabs come with their own version of rhythmic notation, which makes it easy to understand how long you should hold the note.

 But even to be able to understand these, you still have to know the basics of rhythm (Skill 1).